ilg-physics-ucsb/physics6-manual/6AL/lab1.md

-:::Card Intro In this Lab..
+:::Card Intro In this Lab...
  We will build on some of the concepts from the previous lab while adding some new skills.
-New topics we will discuss in the assignment are the following:
+New topics we will discuss in this assignment are the following:

 - What makes a good table.
 - How to make a plot.